 Cannon Beach, Oregon

 From Mount Rainier, it’s time to continue further southwest into Oregon and to visit one of the most beautiful coastal towns in the state, Cannon Beach.
-Located close to the border with Washington, this city is known for it’s incredible beach and beautiful scenery.
+Located close to the border with Washington, this city is known for its incredible beach and beautiful scenery.

 End your first day on your Seattle to LA drive in the cool, hip city of Portland, Oregon.
 As Oregon’s largest city, Portland has a lot to offer visitors including interesting sites, a very cool culture, great restaurants and cool bars.

 Make sure to take the time to spend at least one full day in Portland itself on this west coast road trip, however, we would suggest spending at least two or three nights here in order to use it as a base to explore the towns and sites nearby.
+If you’re short on time and want to see the highlights, consider this half-day city tour.

 Where to Stay in Portland